 Dominick has a daughter, Catherine that teaches at WSSD and has one granddaughter that recently graduated from the Waldorf High School and currently has another granddaughter attending the Waldorf High School.
 He is an Executive Adviser at Water Street Healthcare Partners.
 Dominick also serves on the boards of Trudell Medical Limited and ZALEA, LLC.

 Dominick received a bachelor’s degree in chemistry from LeMoyne College before serving his country in both the United States Army and the Central Intelligence Agency.

-Rachel and her wife Jessika brought their daughter to WSSD in 2012 after departing from their Waldorf Community in Tucson, AZ.
+Rachel brought her daughter to WSSD in 2012 after departing from their Waldorf Community in Tucson, AZ.
 When WSSD was in search of a new Administrator in 2016, Rachel very effectively stepped in on an interim basis.
 After months of working with WSSD's Administrative Team, she made the decision to retire from 20 years with GEICO insurance where she served as a Manager and Director in various departments, to join WSSD.

 She brings with her a long history of successful business management and strong team building skills.
 Rachel holds a BA from the University of Arizona, is a certified Lean Six Sigma Green Belt and a certified Neuro Linguistic Practitioner.

 Jessica hails from the heart of the mid-west with a background in Women studies and Business from Denver Metro State.